patdolovs/blog/content/about.md

 +++

-An InfoSec and game dev enthusiast trying out some creative writing.
+An InfoSec and game dev enthusiast just trying to write about random stuff.